faizahmed09/NARISAKSHAM/README.md

 ## Multilingual Support

-The Narisaksham website supports both English and Hindi languages.
+The NariSaksham website supports both English and Hindi languages.
 Users can seamlessly switch between languages using the language toggle buttons provided on the site.
 By selecting the **English** button, the website content will be displayed in English.
 Conversely, selecting the **Hindi** button will translate the entire website into Hindi.
 This functionality ensures that our content is accessible to a diverse audience and caters to the linguistic preferences of our users.

 ## Installation